jbrt/ec2cryptomatic-serverless/README.md

 Encrypt EBS volumes from AWS EC2 instances with a serverless StepFunctions machine.
 This project is a server-less version of the EC2Cryptomatic tool (http://www.github.com.jbrt/ec2cryptomatic).

+**Non-serverless version of EC2Cryptomatic can encrypt larger EBS volumes.**
+If you need to encrypt large volumes please use the non-serverless version.

 ## Description

 This tool let you :